+ GIVE +

 Domestic Disaster Response & Preparedness

-When disasters strike, Week of Compassion is here to help:
+Week of Compassion is here to help: before, during, and after disaster.

-Week of Compassion offers resources and training opportunities to help congregations prepare for and respond to disasters.
 Immediately following disasters in the United States and Canada, Week of Compassion works through local congregations and regions to provide guidance, connections, and resources for navigating disaster response.
 We invest the majority of our disaster response resources in long-term recovery, primarily for the purpose of repairing and rebuilding homes.
-In coordination with Disciples and ecumenical partners, Week of Compassion also supports opportunities for Disciples to offer hands-on assistance.
+In coordination with Disciples colleagues and ecumenical partners, Week of Compassion also supports opportunities for Disciples to offer hands-on assistance.

 Learn more about our ongoing responses below.